Simon-Briggs/sampleMeetupApp/README.txt

 This app will only support English

 Future improvements to app:
-Check received JSON before parsing
-Seperate out text strings into a separate JSON file, for easier translation down the line Separate out xhr requests into a separate service for readability
+Check JSON received from server before parsing Validate user input strings and provide appropriate error messages Seperate out text strings into a separate JSON file, for easier translation down the line Separate out xhr requests into a separate service for readability